Differentiable Bilevel Programming for Stackelberg Congestion Games: ILD as a Differentiable Program

-To summarize, we have shown (i) the complexity of differentiating the manager's cost on day $T$ is dominated by the term $T \cdot \overbar{N}_{\text{link}} \cdot |\sK|$; and (ii) the number of arithmetic operations required in backward propagation is tightly bounded by that in forward propagation.
+To summarize, when differentiating the leader's cost on day $T$ by treating ILD as a DiP, (i) the computational cost basically scales with both $T$ and $|\gK|$ at a linear rate and (ii) the computational cost required in backward propagation is tightly bounded by that in forward propagation.

-\begin{remark}[Alternative DiP reformations] Can we recast the routing game by any iterative process that provably converges to a WE?
-One idea that immediately comes to mind is the Frank-Wolfe algorithm.
-Could we treat the Frank-Wolfe iterates as a DiP?
-We believe the answer is negative, because each iteration of the algorithm gets a descent direction by solving a linear program (LP), whose optimal solution may not be smooth.
-In contrast, an EP iterate is almost everywhere differentiable \citep{rademacher1919partielle}.
-However, because it does not admit an analytical solution, carrying out FP/BP over the DiP resulted from EP is not particularly efficient for EP \citep{amos2017optnet}.
-Finally, most logit-based DTD dynamical processes are differentiable, and they would behave similarly to ILD, provided their convergence to a WE can be established. \end{remark}